Palak Agrawal

 "I expect only cooperation from the public, nothing else," Pritpal said.

-Speaking to the publication, the officer spilt the beans on how she planned to channelise efforts towards serving the society.
-Three things made to her priority list—imposing a stringent check on alcohol consumption and drug abuse among the youth, monitoring law and order situation as the district was located on a border-sensitive area, and empowering the youth by giving them access to quality education.
+The officer planned to channelise her efforts towards serving society by prioritising three things— imposing a stringent check on alcohol consumption and drug abuse among the youth, monitoring law and order situation as the district was located on a border-sensitive area, and empowering the youth by giving them access to quality education.

 Providing Free Coaching